stephengold/Libbulletjme/README.md

  + a debug build using single-precision arithmetic
  + a debug build using double-precision arithmetic

+In addition, multi-threaded native libraries are provided for x86-64 architectures running Windows or Linux.

 Libbulletjme's native libraries are used in [Minie], which integrates Libbulletjme into [the jMonkeyEngine game engine][jme].
 For applications that don't use jMonkeyEngine,